Myrna Melgar: Housing

 In 2021, Melgar voted to block construction of a 495-unit apartment building with 25% affordable housing on the site of a valet parking lot.
 The controversial vote prompted an investigation of the San Francisco Board of Supervisors by California state officials.

 In 2023, Melgar voted to halt the conversion of a single-family home in Nob Hill into ten townhomes over concerns of contaminated soils.
 In 2024, she voted against anti-housing legislation that would restrict housing supply in San Francisco's Northern Waterfront.

 In July 2025, Melgar sponsored legislation on behalf of Mayor Daniel Lurie to place a 2-hour limit on oversized vehicles parked around the City, and introduce two programs to support individuals living out of recreational vehicles (RVs).
 Both programs will allow the city to follow and provide more targeted resources to RV dwellers, while encouraging more permanent living solutions.

 Personal life

-Melgar resides in the Ingleside Terraces neighborhood with her partner, environmental lawyer Sean H. Donahue, and three daughters.
-She is of Jewish descent.
+Melgar resides in the Ingleside Terraces neighborhood with her husband, environmental lawyer Sean H. Donahue, and three daughters.

+Melgar is of Jewish descent, but did not grow up in the faith as her paternal grandfather had converted to Southern Baptism.
+As an adult, Melgar has worked to reintegrate Judaism into her and her family's lives.